ncatlab/nlab-content/pages/2500.md

 Here the notion of [[covariant derivative]] includes the usual [[Levi-Civita connection]], but also in general [[torsion]] components and contributions from other [[background gauge fields]] such as a [[Kalb-Ramond field]] and the [[RR-field]]s in [[type II supergravity]] or [[heterotic string theory|heterotic supergravity]].

-Of particular interest to phenomenologists around the turn of the millenium (but maybe less so today with new experimental evidence) has been in solutions of spacetime manifolds of the form $M^4 \times Y^6$ for $M^4$ the locally observed [[Minkowski spacetime]] (that plays a role as the background for all available particle accelerator experiments) and a small closed 6-dimensional [[Riemannian manifold]] $Y^6$.
+Of particular interest to phenomenologists around the turn of the millennium (but maybe less so today with new experimental evidence) has been in solutions of spacetime manifolds of the form $M^4 \times Y^6$ for $M^4$ the locally observed [[Minkowski spacetime]] (that plays a role as the background for all available particle accelerator experiments) and a small closed 6-dimensional [[Riemannian manifold]] $Y^6$.

-In the absence of further fields besides gravity, the condition that such a configuration has precisely one [[Killing spinor]] and hence precisely one [[global supersymmetry]] turns out to tbe precisely that $Y^6$ is a [[Calabi-Yau manifold]].
+In the absence of further fields besides gravity, the condition that such a configuration has precisely one [[Killing spinor]] and hence precisely one [[global supersymmetry]] turns out to be precisely that $Y^6$ is a [[Calabi-Yau manifold]].
 This is where all the interest into these manifolds in [[string theory]] comes from.
 (Notice though that nothing in the theory itself demands such a compactification.
-It is only the phenomenological assumption of the factorized spacetime compactification together with $N = 1$ supersymmetry that does so).
+It is only the phenomenological assumption of the factorized spacetime compactification together with $N = 1$ supersymmetry that does so.)

 More generally, in the presence of other [[background gauge field]]s, the Calabi-Yau condition here is deformed.
 One also speaks of [[generalized Calabi-Yau space]]s.
 (For instance ([GMPT05](#GMPT))).